Menu Close

 Vegan Stuffed Shells are a delicious high-protein pasta dinner that’s egg & dairy free!
 With garlic, tofu, spinach, and spices this stuffed pasta is great to meal prep.
 A fantastic vegetarian holiday recipe, or dairy-free meal for any special occasion!

 These delicious pasta shells are stuffed with a high-protein mix of plant-based ingredients, spices, and fresh herbs.
-Smothered in my favorite 5 Ingredient Tomato Sauce, these shells are always a hit.
+Smothered in my favorite white wine tomato sauce, these shells are always a hit.
 Great to make ahead for dinner too… just prep, refrigerate, and bake when you want them.

 These vegan stuffed shells are here to bring ALL the cozy vibes to your table, this is some serious vegan comfort food right here!
 I’ve always loved stuffed shells- either making them at home or enjoying them at a restaurant.